quaderno/quaderno.js/README.md

 You must add some extra data to your classic Stripe form:

 * **key:** (mandatory) the Stripe publishable key for Quaderno. **Note**: this is different from the regular Stripe Publishable key, as it is used only by Quaderno.
-The Stripe publishable key for Quaderno can be found in buy logging into Quaderno and clicking **Settings > Stripe**
+The Stripe publishable key for Quaderno can be found in by logging into Quaderno and clicking **Settings > Stripe**
 * **plan:** (mandatory) the plan id.
 * **taxes:** (optional) tells how to calculate the taxes.
 Can be "included" or "excluded".
 If not present, it will be calculated as "excluded" as default.
 * **amount:** (optional) the amount of the plan in cents.
 This is only used to show customers live tax calculations.